lucasphillips/rohd-hcl/doc/components/fixed_point.md

 ## FixedPointSqrt

-This component computes the square root of a 3.x fixed-point value, returning a result in the same format.
+This component computes the square root of a 3.x [FixedPoint](https://intel.github.io/rohd-hcl/rohd_hcl/FixedPoint-class.html) unsigned number, returning a result in the same format.
 The square root value is rounded to the ordered number of bits.
-The integral part must be 3 bits, and the fractional part may be any odd value <= 51.
+The integral part must be 3 bits, and the fractional part may be any odd number of bits <= 51.
 Even numbers of bits are currently not supported, integral bits in numbers other than 3 are currently not supported.